bogdangavril/BHMLAI-Capstone/README.md

 3. What are the top features that influence the classification?
 4. Is the model accurate enough?
 What is missing, how can I improve the data set and the analysis as next steps?

-#### The overall objective is to find the best classification model that can tell whether a project is of high or low complexity.
+##### The overall objective is to find the best classification model that can predict whether a project is of high or low complexity.

 ### Data Sources